htutuncu/Homework-Projects/README.md

 I wrote a Java program which solves a problem known as The Skyline Problem.I used Java GUI and visualized the Skyline view.
 I used HashMap and TreeSet data structures.

 # Circular Double Linked List:
-Data Structures course assignment.
+Data Structures C++ course assignment.
 Reads data from file and creates circular double linked list.
 Finally, program reverse the circular double linked lists.